LeResKP/pyramid_auth/docs/index.rst

     is a string which can be used as an LDAP filter: it should contain the replacement value %(userdn)s.

+.. important:: In pyramid_ldap userdn represent the user distinguished name.
+In pyramid_auth it represents the user uid.
+So you should make your filter_tmpl according to the user uid.

 ``authentication.ldap.groups.scope``

     is any valid LDAP scope value (e.g. ldap.SCOPE_SUBTREE). cache_period is the number of seconds to cache groups search results; if it is 0, groups search results will not be cached.